pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 ## Goals

-Since TiSpark supports INSERT, REPLACE and DELETE semantics with DataSource API, it's natural to support the partitioning feature in these semantics.
+Since TiSpark supports INSERT, REPLACE semantics with DataSource API and DELETE statement with Spark SQL, it's natural to support the partitioning feature in these semantics.
 List partitioning, List COLUMNS partitioning are generally available in V6.1 recently and also more complicated.
 Considering the workload of this feature, we have decide to support them in the future.
 In this feature, we only focus on Range partitioning and Hash partitioning.